Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Methodology

-In our approach, instead of using a fixed value of $s$ through the entire optimization process, we notice that this value $s$ can ensure the minimum area each Gaussians have to cover in the screen space.
-Based on our analysis in Section~\ref{subsec:motivation_DSV} that learning from wider areas prioritizes low-frequency components, we \textbf{control} $s$ to regularize the Gaussians to cover wide areas during the early stage of training and \textbf{progressively} learn from a more local region.
-Specifically, as the value $s$ ensures the projected Gaussians area to be larger than $9{\pi}s$, we define the value $s$ such that $s = HW/9\pi N$, where $N$ indicates the number of Gaussians, which may vary across evolving iterations, and $H,W$ indicates the height and width of the image respectively.\footnote{We provide a detailed proof in Section~\ref{supple:B2} in the Appendix.} It should be noted that although the number of Gaussians may fluctuate across evolving iterations, we name our strategy as \textbf{progressive} Gaussian low-pass filter control due to the tendency of Gaussians to increase exponentially.
-We find utilizing both the SLV random initialization and the progressive low-pass filter control is crucial to robustly guide the 3D Gaussians to learn the low-frequency first.
+\paragraph{Progressive low-pass filter control.} Instead of using a fixed value of $s$ through the entire optimization process, we notice that this value $s$ can \textbf{ensure} the minimum area each Gaussians have to cover in the screen space.
+As Gaussians only receive gradients inside the range of a few standard deviations~\cite{charatan23pixelsplat}, learning from wider areas is essential for the Gaussians to learn the coarse structure information of the scene.
+Therefore, we \textbf{control} $s$ to regularize the Gaussians to cover wider areas during the early stage of training and progressively learn from a more local region.
+Specifically, as the value $s$ ensures the projected Gaussians area to be larger than $9{\pi}s$\footnote{We provide a detailed proof in Section B.2 in the supplementary materials.}, we define the value $s$ such that $s = HW/9\pi N$, where $N$ indicates the number of Gaussians and $H,W$ indicates the height and width of the image respectively.